 Defensive Driving Courses in Nebraska

-If you've received a moving violation in Nebraska, you'll have a number of points added to your driving record.
+If you’ve received a moving violation in Nebraska, you’ll have several points added to your driving record.
 Points range from 1 point for offenses such as speeding 1 to 5 miles per hour over the speed limit, or 12 for motor vehicle homicide or a third driving under the influence offense.

 If there are no other open suspensions, revocations, or impoundments on your record, you can apply for an employment driving permit that will allow you to drive to and from work.
 You’ll be required to take a defensive driving course within 60 days of authorization of the permit.

-If you want to avoid a revocation, you can enroll in a Nebraska Department of Motor Vehicles approved driver improvement course.
-This course will grant you a two point credit, and can be taken once every five years.
+If you want to avoid revocation, you can enroll in a Nebraska Department of Motor Vehicles approved driver improvement course.
+This course will grant you a two-point credit and can be taken once every five years.